canonical/ubuntu-cloud-docs/aws/aws-how-to/instances/launch-ubuntu-desktop.rst

     update-alternatives --install /usr/bin/x-session-manager x-session-manager /usr/local/bin/ubuntu-session 60

 Allow traffic on the VNC port
 -----------------------------

 Ensure that the relevant port of your Mantic EC2 Instance is open.
 On the EC2 console, modify the inbound rules for your instance by adding an entry for TCP port 5901: ``Custom TCP Rule | TCP | 5901 | Custom | 0.0.0.0/0 | VNC Connect``

 Install Remmina on your local machine
 --------------------------------------

-To access the Ubuntu desktop installed on your VM, use a remote desktop client like Remmina on your local machine.
+Use a remote desktop client like Remmina on your local machine to connect to the Ubuntu Mantic Desktop.
 Install Remmina using:

 .. code::